axonivy-market/market/market/connector/docusign/README.md

 ![docusign-pem](doc/images/docuSignPem.png)
 ![docusign-props](doc/images/docuSignSystemProps.png)

-1. Define a user to acts service account:
+1. Define a user to act as service account:
 	1. Navigate to the `Users` overview and select your preferred service user
 	2. Copy the `API Username (id)` stated on the user detail page
 	3. Set it as value on the DocuSign Rest Clients property called `AUTH.systemUserId`